iAviPro/goConsulKV/README.md

 1. Add / Update KV Pairs in one or multiple consul servers in single step.
 2. Delete KV Pairs in one or multiple consul servers in single step.
 3. Take backups of one or multiple consul servers kv-store in single step.
 4. Restore backup of one or multiple consul servers in single step.
-[Work In progress]

 ### Get Started